Reading: Advanced Textual Analysis

 - Tone: Subjective, questioning, and concerned.

 - Structure: Argumentative.
-It acknowledges one viewpoint (it's an impressive investment) and then presents a counter-argument or challenge (but we must consider the real test).
+It acknowledges one point and then presents a counter-argument.

-1. "The author, a lifelong resident of the capital, explored the vibrant and chaotic history of Phnom Penh's Central Market.
-From its art-deco origins in the 1930s to its role in modern daily life, she weaves together personal anecdotes, interviews with vendors, and historical facts to paint a vivid portrait of the city's commercial heart."
+"The author, a lifelong resident of the capital, explored the vibrant and chaotic history of Phnom Penh's Central Market.
+From its art-deco origins to its modern daily life, she weaves together personal anecdotes, interviews with vendors, and historical facts to paint a vivid portrait of the city's commercial heart."

 - A. Hard News Report